About University of the Incarnate Word

 Today, the School of Nursing and Health Professions is a leader in healthcare education, dedicated to preparing students to provide compassionate, patient-centered care and to promoting leadership development.
 Our faculty are committed to instilling in students the skills and knowledge they need to be successful in their respective health fields and actively encourage collaborative learning and ethical-moral decision-making.

-Our commitment to nursing excellence is evident in our NCLEX pass rates, too.
-In 2020, 98.7% of UIW Bachelor of Science in Nursing graduates who sat for the National Council Licensure Examination passed on their first try — an especially impressive feat when you consider that the national average for that same year was just above 87%.
+Our commitment to nursing excellence is also evident in our NCLEX pass rates.
+In 2022, 93.23% of UIW Bachelor of Science in Nursing graduates who took the National Council Licensure Examination passed on their first try— an especially impressive feat considering that the national average for that same year was just above 79%.

 For More Information